-Organization is essential for making homeschooling run smoothly, saving you time in your day and can help everyone feel more focused.
+Organization is essential for making homeschooling run smoothly, saving you time in your day, and helping everyone feel more focused.
 But where do you start?
 Here are five tips for upping your organizational game:

 What’s your go-to organization tool?
-Items such as clear plastic storage boxes, magazine dividers, wire or wicker baskets, hanging mail sorters, plastic storage carts, or over-the-door shoe hangers—they work for books and school supplies just as well as they do in your closets.
+Items such as clear plastic storage boxes, magazine dividers, wire or wicker baskets, hanging mail sorters, plastic storage carts, and over-the-door shoe hangers work just as well for organizing books and school supplies as they do for organizing your closets.

 Establish a place for each child’s books.
-Do the same thing for your parent materials and materials all your children share.
+Do the same thing for your parent materials and all of the materials your children share.
 Pick a bookshelf, drawer, or part of a closet for those items to live in their specified containers.

 4. Color code.